Zeljka Whittaker BSc (Hons) Psych/Soc; PG Dip CBT

-I am a Registered Member of the BACP who, after qualifying as a Cognitive Behavioural Therapist, worked for the NHS as a Psychotherapist in Primary Care.
+Having qualified as a Cognitive Behavioural Therapist, I spent a number of years working for the NHS as a Psychotherapist in Primary Care.

 I would describe myself as a therapist with a strong humanistic attitude.
 I am passionate about helping people deal with complex situations and difficult feelings in ways that fit most comfortably within their own unique set of circumstances by using methods and techniques that have been established as most effective for relieving emotional distress, relationship difficulties and those often unhelpful but nevertheless enduring patterns of behaviour.

-I work with the whole range of issues (from depression, anxiety, loss and bereavement; through to consequences of trauma, sexual abuse and bullying)) but specialise in relationship & couples counselling as well as issues caused by lack of confidence & low self-esteem.
+I work with the whole range of issues (from depression, anxiety, loss and bereavement; through to consequences of trauma, sexual abuse and bullying) but specialise in stress reduction; relationship & couples counselling as well as issues caused by childhood experiences, low self-esteem and trauma.

-As an experienced psychotherapist, I believe that helping people rebuild their confidence and self-esteem goes a long way towards helping them become stronger and therefore more able to deal with life’s challenges.
+As an experienced psychotherapist, I believe that helping people understand their emotions goes a long way towards helping them become stronger and more confident and thereby more able to deal with life’s challenges.
 My mission is to help you learn to listen to yourself more deeply and thereby come as close as you can to enjoying as many moments of your life as your circumstances will allow you.

 Training, qualifications & experience